ClickHouse/ClickHouse/website/blog/en/2021/clickhouse-v21.12-released.md

 ## Query Optimizations With Table Constraints

 This feature is [contributed](https://github.com/ClickHouse/ClickHouse/pull/18787) by **Nikita Vasilev**.
 Nikita is one of the most notable ClickHouse contributors.
-He started in 2019 by introducing data skipping indices into ClickHouse, then continued in 2020 with SSD-optimized key-value dictionaries and now contributed with the new advancements in the query optimizer.
+He started in 2019 by introducing data skipping indices into ClickHouse, then continued in 2020 with SSD-optimized key-value dictionaries and now contributed the new advancements in the query optimizer.
 This feature is reviewed by **Anton Popov**.

 So, what optimizations?
 ClickHouse already allows to specify constraints for tables: